 - Emphasize that it's a tool for learning, not entertainment, a game or punishment.
-Let them know the program's purpose is to help youth build strengths/skills, learn more about themselves, solve problems, and understand reasons for problems. - 2.
+Let them know the program's purpose is to help kids build strengths/skills, learn more about themselves, solve problems, and understand reasons for problems. - 2.
 Cover the basics.
-Make sure students know how to log in, and let them know if program use is required that you will be checking to see if they have completed the interactive parts of the topic(s) or any other work that you have assigned.
+If your learners have their own accounts, make sure they know how to log in, expectations of use, and that you will be checking to see if they have completed the interactive parts of the topic(s) or any other work that you have assigned.
 Let them know you are there to help them navigate the program, and that you are there for them to talk if hard or strong feelings come up for them. - 3.
 Connect the work to expected behavior, community values, academic objectives or something meaningful to the student.
 Identify the specific behavioral expectation you will have of the student as a result of using the program.